Samuelatsyatsya/multi-container-app-docker-compose/README.md

-# Rock Paper Scissors Online - Full Stack Web App
+#  Multi-Container App on EC2 - Rock Paper Scissors Online

 A full-stack **Rock Paper Scissors** web application with **React frontend**, **Node.js + Express backend**, and **SQL database**.
 The project is designed with a **3-tier architecture** and uses modern DevOps tools including **Terraform**, **Ansible**, and **Docker** for infrastructure provisioning, configuration management, and containerization respectively.